danielbodnar/awesome-stars/README.md

 - [alfg/opendrinks](https://github.com/alfg/opendrinks) - :cocktail: Open Source Drinks!
 Add your own recipe in a pull request!
 Inspired by 🎃Hacktoberfest!
 - [instamobile/recipes-app-react-native](https://github.com/instamobile/recipes-app-react-native) - Recipes App in React Native
 - [keenwilson/WhatsForDinner-WeeklyMealPlanner](https://github.com/keenwilson/WhatsForDinner-WeeklyMealPlanner) - A recipe/meal plan generator app that helps the user find something to cook and plan weekly meals for their family dinner.
-- [frontendnetwork/vegancheck.me](https://github.com/frontendnetwork/vegancheck.me) - VeganCheck.me is a modern webapp that allows you to easily scan EAN barcodes to check if a product is vegan-friendly.
-With a database of over 3 million products, you can quickly find out if your favor
+- [frontendnetwork/veganify](https://github.com/frontendnetwork/veganify) - Veganify is a modern webapp that allows you to easily scan EAN barcodes to check if a product is vegan-friendly.
+With a database of over 3 million products, you can quickly find out if your favorite f
 - [ConduitPlatform/Conduit](https://github.com/ConduitPlatform/Conduit) - Batteries-included backend that works with any stack.
 - [blitz-js/blitz](https://github.com/blitz-js/blitz) - ⚡️ The Missing Fullstack Toolkit for Next.js
 - [tideflow-io/tideflow](https://github.com/tideflow-io/tideflow) - Building extensible automation.
 Tideflow is a Realtime, open source workflows execution and monitorization web application.